IchanP/L3-DateConverter/tests/testspecification.md

 The "Small Date Conversion Page" is now rendered.

-## TC 2 Error Rendering
+## TC 2 Error Rendering on Small Date Conversion Page

-### TC2.1 User should be informed of same calendar errors in Small Date Converter
+### TC2.1 User should be informed of same calendar errors

 ### Test Steps